The Bulletin (Bend): Ownership transitions

 Chandler ran the newspaper for the next 43 years, first as The Bend Bulletin and after 1963 as The Bulletin.
 During his tenure, Chandler brought new technology into the newspaper's operation.
 Soon after he bought the paper, he expanded the photoengraving facilities.
 In 1956, he replaced the paper's flatbed press with a new rotary press that printed 13,000 32-page sections per hour.
 The new press also allowed the paper to print photographs in color.

 In 1966, The Bulletin moved to a new building on Hill Street in the southern part of Bend.
 As part of the move, a new offset press was installed.
 The new press ended the need to produce hot-lead cast type.
 It also improved the quality of the newspaper's photographs.
 That same year, The Bulletin began using wire service photos to supplement photographs taken by the paper's staff photographers.
 In the 1970s, the newspaper installed video display terminals to receive electronic feeds from the wire services.
 The video displays were replaced with computers a few years later.
 A new Goss Urbanite offset press was installed in 1980.
 This new system could print 20,000 sections an hour.

 In 1988, three reporters were arrested for criminal trespass for attempting to get the records of hotel-motel taxes from the Deschutes County Commissioners.
 The Commissioners denied access to the records and the reporters were never prosecuted.

 The Bulletin created its website, bendbulletin.com, in 1996.

-In 2014, the newspaper's circulation was 26,986 for the Monday–Friday edition, 27,253 for Saturday, and 27,599 for Sunday.